 Since various countries and regions are at different points in dealing with the COVID-19 pandemic, it can be difficult to know when and how your fertility clinic may resume normal operations.
 Here are a few questions you can ask your clinic to make sure you’re staying safe and informed on what to expect with your care.

-- When attending any clinic appointment, what precautions will the clinic be taking and what should I expect in order to reduce risk of transmission to myself, other patients, and staff?
+- What precautions will the clinic be taking to reduce risk of transmission to patients and staff when the clinic reopens?

 Keep yourself (and others) healthy